cbworden/shake-doc/technical_guide.rst

 fault geometry was established.
 The median-distance approximation described above could then be discarded.

-:ref:`Bommer and Akkar \(2012\) <bommer2012>`,have made the case for deriving both sets of coefficients:
+:ref:`Bommer and Akkar \(2012\) <bommer2012>`, have made the case for deriving both sets of coefficients:
-"The most simple, consistent, efficient and elegant solution to this problem is for all ground-motion prediction equations to be derived and presented in pairs of models, one using the analysts' preferred extended source metric ... -- and another using a point- source metric, for which our preference would be hypocentral distance, Rhyp" (from :ref:`Bommer and Akkar, 2012 <bommer2012>`).
+"The most simple, consistent, efficient and elegant solution to this problem is for all ground-motion prediction equations to be derived and presented in pairs of models, one using the analysts' preferred extended source metric ... ---and another using a point- source metric, for which our preference would be hypocentral distance, Rhyp".
 Indeed, :ref:`Akkar et al. \(2014\) <akkar2014>` provide such multiple coefficients for their GMPEs for the Middle East and Europe.
 However, despite its utility, this strategy has not been widely adopted among the requirements for modern GMPEs (e.g., :ref:`Powers et al., 2008 <powers2008>`; :ref:`Abrahamson et al., 2008 <abrahamson2008>`; :ref:`2014 <abrahamson2014>`).